- Biomedical Research, Center for

 Our Mission

-The mission of the Division of Research & Economic Development is to serve the broad research community of The University of North Dakota, a community that is instrumental in meeting the strategic aims of the University which are described in the University of North Dakota Strategic Plan II: Building on Excellence.
+The mission of the Division of Research & Economic Development is to serve the broad research community of the University of North Dakota, a community that is instrumental in meeting the University's strategic goals which are described in the One UND Strategic Plan.